 - Obstacles to the management of religious, cultural, and ethnic diversity in the Arab region.

 - Analysis of the evolving status of human rights in strategies and discourses of social and protest movements.

 - Analysis of the scope and evolving interest of literature, film, and arts in human rights values and issues in the Arab region.

 - Analysis of developments in the status of human rights in international relations and the international order.

-- Rowaq Arabi publishes studies, analyses and book reviews.
-All articles comply to specified writing rules, which authors must follow, as will be explained later in this page.
+- Rowaq Arabi publishes studies, views and book reviews.
+All articles comply to specified writing rules, which authors must follow, while studies (research articles) go through a peer review process as will be explained later in this page.